psyomn/sclack/Milestones.markdown

 * Lazy evaluations of values (used in the graphical assets required by the applications)

+* Overriding Swing's paint methods for panels, in order to draw the map as an actual widget.

 #### v0.3 - Basic map interactions

 * Walking around the map